lspCoder/pnpm-typescript-monorepo/README.md

-# pnpm-typescript-monorepo
-A modern monorepo example using Typescript, PNPM and rollup.
+### A modern monorepo example using Typescript, PNPM and rollup.